 Several jurisdictions require sheriff candidates to be licensed or certified police officers.
-Qualifications for becoming a police officer generally include a high school diploma and the completion of a police academy training program.
-In most cases, program applicants will need to pass background checks and physical exams before moving on to study such topics as search and seizure, effective communications, defensive tactics, community policing, report writing and police vehicle operations.
+Qualifications for becoming a police officer include a high school diploma and the completion of a police academy training program.
+In most cases, program applicants will need to pass background checks and physical exams before moving on to study such topics such as search and seizure, effective communication, defensive tactics, community policing, report writing, and police vehicle operations.

-- Develop physical strength and endurance.
+Develop physical strength and endurance.
 Police academy training includes extensive physical conditioning.
 Cadets will need to develop the strength and stamina to endure physical activity for extended periods.
-Individuals interested in becoming police officers might want to consider getting in shape prior to applying to these training programs.
+Individuals interested in becoming police officers should consider getting in shape prior to applying to these training programs.

 Step 2: Earn an Undergraduate Degree

-- Become an intern for the sheriff's department.
+Become an intern for the sheriff's department.
 Undergraduate criminal justice and law enforcement students can get work experience through internship opportunities.
-Some schools even state that graduates who complete these program components can improve their job prospects.
+By completing an internship, graduates may improve their job prospects.

 Step 3: Get Work Experience

-To be eligible for sheriff elections, the majority of jurisdictions require candidates to have anywhere from 1-5 years of prior experience in the law enforcement or criminal justice fields.
-Candidates can fulfill these experience requirements by working on the police force.
+To be eligible for sheriff elections, the majority of jurisdictions require candidates to have anywhere from one to five years of prior experience in the law enforcement or criminal justice fields.
+Candidates can fulfill this experience requirement by working on the police force.
 In some cases, significant experience as a judge will suffice, while other jurisdictions allow candidates to substitute education for up to four years of experience.

 Step 4: Run for Office

 Once individuals have met all qualifications, most jurisdictions require them to file paperwork with the county to show they're officially running for the position of sheriff.
 Candidates must then organize and raise funds for their election campaigns.
-They will need to follow campaign rules as set by the local authorities as well.
+They will need to follow campaign rules as set by the local authorities.

-- Assemble a campaign committee.
-Consider hiring a campaign manager to organize and complete various tasks, such as setting up media interviews, writing press releases and raising funds.
+Assemble a campaign committee.
+Consider hiring a campaign manager to organize and complete various tasks, such as setting up media interviews, writing press releases, promoting the campaign, and raising funds.
 Campaign managers might also hire other supporters to help complete these tasks.